 At Third Stone Farm, we grow a variety of trees across our 24 acre farm.
-We have nearly 5,000 Christmas trees planted ranging in all sizes.
+We have over 5,000 Christmas trees planted ranging in all sizes.
 We plan to maintain a a plantation of 6,000 trees with annual harvest of 10% by 2021.

 Our main tree species are: